 - Forest Atlas Georgia – The Ministry of Environment and Natural Resources Protection of Georgia developed a National Forest Atlas to improve forest monitoring and land-use decision-making.

 - Tierras Indígenas – Indigenous groups in Paraguay created the first online map of their territories to improve transparency around private sector and government activities and reduce land conflicts.

-Global Forest Watch added 25 datasets in 2017.
+New Data Global Forest Watch added 25 datasets in 2017.
 From the global land cover to high-resolution satellite imagery, areas for sustainable commodity production and country data, you can find more information on forests and land use than ever before.
-Highlights include:
+Highlights include: Global

 - Sentinel Hubs imagery – Global Forest Watch switched satellite imagery providers to Sentinel Hub to ensure continued availability of high-resolution satellite imagery for anywhere in the world.

 - Global Land Cover – Produced by the European Space Agency, this 300-meter resolution map shows where agriculture, forests, settlements, grasslands and other types of land cover were in 2015.

 - 2015 and 2016 annual tree cover loss – Annual tree cover loss is now available up to 2016.
 Look for the 2017 data in the coming months.

 - FORMA alerts and FORMA active clearing alerts – Global Forest Watch’s original deforestation alert system got an upgrade.
 FORMA deforestation alerts and active clearing alerts update daily and detect tree cover loss at 250-meter resolution.

 - Palm Oil Mills – Previously only available on the Commodities app, you can now see where palm oil mills are located on Global Forest Watch.